nksz6/nksz6/README.md

 I have a huge interest in coding!
 I am currently studying all sorts of things.

 I have lots of skills.

+I am working on projects in Java & Kotlin right now.
 <!--
 **nksz6/nksz6* is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.